 Watch the video from the 20 May 2020 convening

-$1.9m funding is secured from the Global Environment Facility (GEF) for implementation by WWF-US.
+USD 1.9m funding is secured from the Global Environment Facility (GEF) for implementation by WWF-US.
 WWF-US becomes the formal executing agency for the grant, but consultations are underway with African-based organisations to identify a host that will provide the Secretariat and lead the Platform.

 The Luc Hoffmann Institute and WWF-US work on the project document for the GEF, in this final stage of incubation for the Collaborative Platform.
+WWF-US submits this to the GEF in December 2020.
+The WWF Regional Office for Africa is confirmed as the host secretariat for the project.

 The goal is to amplify existing fundraising efforts and support the activities of community stakeholders who are the custodians of the landscapes and wildlife, and upon whom successful tourism activities depend.